HathawayBrownAPCSA/RandomStringChooser/README.md

 # RandomStringChooser
-Four Solutions to APCS Free Response 2016-1
+Four Solutions to APCS Free Response 2016-#1.
+To use these files, edit RandomChooserTest to use your chosen version of RandomStringChooser.

 Original framework from <a href="http://www.skylit.com/beprepared/fr.html">Skylit Publishing</a>.